cogentcore/core/README.md

 * drag on textview should prevent DND -- dnd not getting "processed"

 * TextView:
-   + select / space / return on links in inactive mode should activate link, and why is typing working on inactive mode anyway!?
 	+ word-level functions: forward, back, delete etc.  ctrl+ backspace is back.
 	+ clipboard history
 	+ clipboard "registers" (C-x x <label>, C-x g <label>)
+	+ position history, replay

 * Splitview:
 	+ gide resize textview not re-drawing  (still?)
-	+ some lowpri keyfuns for collapsing and expanding -- this goes in gide -- need multi-key.
+	+ some lowpri keyfuns for collapsing and expanding -- command 0-n..

 * CSS class = x should bring in properties for that class into top-level CSS for all below -- not sure it does that - nested classes.  need to figure that out really.